 “By luck, the same hotel he was staying at in Logansport was where Potawatomi were meeting with officials to discuss payments and grievances,” said Blake Norton, Citizen Potawatomi Nation Cultural Heritage Center curator.
 “It was a large trade settlement, and that’s where he established his first studio.
 Like many frontier artists of his day, he was an explorer — an armchair ethnographer.
 His writings go hand in hand with his works.”
 Logansport’s location in northern Indiana was near many Native communities, which allowed Winter an opportunity to meet and sketch neighboring Potawatomi and Miami.

 As a miniaturist, he had a keen ability to capture immense detail in a small, limited space.
-Because his sketches and paintings serve as the only artistic record of a Because his sketches and paintings serve as the only artistic record of any forced removal, Cultural Heritage Center staff chose to use his pieces as key features within the Forced From Land and Culture: Removal gallery. ny forced removal, Cultural Heritage Center staff chose to use his pieces as key features within the Forced From Land and Culture: Removal gallery.
+Because his sketches and paintings serve as the only artistic record of any forced removal, Cultural Heritage Center staff chose to use his pieces as key features within the Forced From Land and Culture: Removal gallery. ny forced removal, Cultural Heritage Center staff chose to use his pieces as key features within the Forced From Land and Culture: Removal gallery.

 “I’ve often walked through our removal gallery and thought how interesting it is that Winter’s whole specialty is being a miniaturist, and we’ve blown his work up to life size,” said Dr. Kelli Mosteller, Citizen Potawatomi Nation Heritage Center director.
 “It’s compelling, and he probably never thought that his work would be displayed in this way.
 I think it’s a nice dichotomy.”